Joomla® — The Flexible Platform Empowering Website Creators

 - Better SEO in Joomla by eliminating duplicate canonicals

-- Using Joomla’s Web Asset Manager joomla.asset.json for CSS and JS
+- Using Joomla Web Asset Manager - joomla.asset.json

-- Creating a Joomla plugin and component with a little help from AI
+- Creating a Joomla plugin and component with AI help

 - Automated meta descriptions in Joomla